jsoysouvanh/Refureku/README.md

 	- You will find the built libraries in Build/[Debug|Release]/Lib/
 		> **Note:** On multiple configuration generators such as Visual Studio or XCode, an additional Debug/Release folder is generated.

-3. Setup your project following [Kodgen's Getting Started](https://github.com/jsoysouvanh/Kodgen#getting-started) instructions **from step 3**.

-4. Add header directories to your project settings:
+3. Add necessary header directories to your project settings:
+    - Kodgen header directory, located at /Refureku/Generator/Submodules/Kodgen/Include, or /ThirdParty/Kodgen/ThirdParty/Include if you downloaded the binaries.
+    - Kodgen dependencies header directory, located at /Refureku/Generator/Submodules/Kodgen/ThirdParty/Include, or /ThirdParty/Include if you downloaded the binaries.
     - RefurekuGenerator header directory, located at /Refureku/Generator/Include, or /Include/Generator if you downloaded the binaries.

-5. Add library directories to your projet settings:
+4. Add library directories to your projet settings:
+    - Kodgen.lib directory, located at /Build/[Debug|Release]/Lib/, or /ThirdParty/Kodgen/Lib if you downloaded the binaries.
+    - Kodgen dependencies library directory, located at /Refureku/Generator/Submodules/Kodgen/ThirdParty/x64/Static, or /ThirdParty/Kodgen/ThirdParty/Lib if you downloaded the binaries.
-    - The directory containing RefurekuGeneratorLib.lib, located at /Build/[Debug|Release]/Lib/, or /Lib if you downloaded the binaries.
+    - RefurekuGeneratorLib.lib directory, located at /Build/[Debug|Release]/Lib/, or /Lib if you downloaded the binaries.
-    > **Note:** If Kodgen.lib and RefurekuGeneratorLib.lib are located in the same directory, you should already have added this library directory during step 3, so you can skip to step 6 directly.

-6. Link against:
+5. Link against:
+    - Kodgen.lib: Make sure to use the Debug version if you compile your project in Debug mode
+    - clang.lib
-    - RefurekuGeneratorLib.lib.
-Make sure to use the Debug version of the library if you compile your project in Debug mode to prevent [this issue](#issue-1).
+    - RefurekuGeneratorLib.lib: Make sure to use the Debug version if you compile your project in Debug mode

+6. Setup your project C++ compilation version to C++17 or later.
 7. Compile!
 8. Before running your program, make sure that the libclang dynamic library is located next to your executable.
+You should find it at /Refureku/Generator/Submodules/Kodgen/ThirdParty/x64/Shared (or /Bin from the binaries).

 You should be able to run the following snippet: